An Approximation Algorithm for $K$-best Enumeration of Minimal Connected Edge Dominating Sets with Cardinality Constraints: Enumeration of all minimal connected edge dominating sets

 We define directed edges in $\mathcal G$ by three types of neighbors for each minimal connected edge dominating set $X$.
-The common idea is simple: We firstly remove an edge $e$ from $X$, next add several edges to $X \setminus \set{e}$, and then, obtain a minimal connected edge dominating set from the resultant set.
-To obtain a minimal connected edge dominating set, we use $\comp{\cdot}$ defined as follows: $\comp{\cdot}$ is an arbitrary deterministic procedure such that $\comp{\cdot}$ receives a connected edge dominating set $X$ and outputs a minimal connected edge dominating set $Y$ contained in $X$.
-From the following proposition, we can compute $\comp{\cdot}$ in linear time.
+The common idea is simple.
+We firstly remove an edge $e$ from $X$, next add several edges to $X \setminus \set{e}$, and then, obtain a connected edge dominating set $X'$.
+To obtain a minimal connected edge dominating set that is contained in $X'$, we use $\comp{\cdot}$ defined as follows: $\comp{\cdot}$ is an arbitrary deterministic procedure such that $\comp{\cdot}$ receives a connected edge dominating set $X$ and outputs a minimal connected edge dominating set $Y$ contained in $X$.
+The following proposition shows $\comp{\cdot}$ can be computed in linear time.
+The following characterization of minimal edge connected dominating sets is important for $\comp{\cdot}$.

 \begin{proposition} Let $X$ be a connected edge dominating set of a graph $G$.
-Then, $X$ is minimal if and only if any pendant edge has at least one private edge. \end{proposition} \begin{proof} Suppose that $X$ is minimal.
+Then, $X$ is minimal if and only if $G[X]$ is a tree and any pendant edge has at least one private edge. \end{proposition} \begin{proof} Suppose that $X$ is minimal.
+Since $X$ is a minimal solution, $G[X]$ is a tree.
+Otherwise, we can remove an edge that is not a bridge from $X$.
 We assume that $X$ has a pendant edge $e$ having no private edges.
 Then, $X\setminus \set{e}$ dominates all edges.
-Moreover, since $e$ is a pendant edge of $X$, $X\setminus\set{e}$ is connected.
-This contradicts the assumption and completes the if part.
+Moreover, since $e$ is a pendant edge of $X$, $G[X\setminus\set{e}]$ is connected.
+It contradicts the assumption and completes the if part.

 We next show the only if part.
-Suppose that any pendant edge in $X$ has at least one private edge.
-We prove by contradiction.
-Let $Y$ be a connected edge dominating set contained in $X$.
+We prove this by contradiction.
+Let $Y$ be a connected edge dominating set strictly contained in $X$, that is, $Y \subset X$.
 If $Y$ contains all pendant edges in $X$, then $Y$ is not a tree since any non-pendant edge is a bridge.
 Thus, $Y$ does not contain some pendant edge in $X$.
-However, it contradicts that $Y$ is a connected edge dominating set. \end{proof}
+However, it contradicts that $Y$ is an edge dominating set. \end{proof}